Brenda309/react-todo-app/README.md

 # Math Magicians

-> To-do list App is a tool to help users organize thier day by:
+> To-do list App is a tool to help users organize thier day.
+Users can:

  - Add new task to the list.
  - Mark as completed.